 '''

-BPatch basicBlock getImmediateDominator()
+BPatch_basicBlock getImmediateDominator()

 '''

-Returns the basic block that immediately pre-dominates this block in the control flow graph.
+Return the basic block that immediately pre-dominates this block in the control flow graph.

 '''

-void getImmediateDominates(BPatch Vector<BPatch basicBlock>&)
+void getImmediateDominates(BPatch_Vector<BPatch_basicBlock>&)

 '''

-Fills the given vector with a list of pointers to the basic blocks that are immediately dominated by this basic block in the control flow graph.
+Fill the given vector with a list of pointers to the basic blocks that are immediately dominated by this basic block in the control flow graph.

 '''

-void getAllDominates(BPatch Set<BPatch basicBlock>&)
+void getAllDominates(BPatch_Set<BPatch_basicBlock>&)

 '''

-Fills the given set with a list of pointers to all basic blocks that are dominated by this basic block in the control flow graph.
+Fill the given set with pointers to all basic blocks that are dominated by this basic block in the control flow graph.

 '''

-void getSourceBlocks(BPatch Vector<BPatch sourceBlock>&)
+void getSourceBlocks(BPatch_Vector<BPatch_sourceBlock>&)

 '''

-Fills the given vector with a list of source blocks contributing to this basic block's instruction sequence. int getBlockNumber()
+Fill the given vector with pointers to the source blocks contributing to this basic block's instruction sequence.

+'''

+int getBlockNumber()

+'''

-Returns the ID number of this basic block.
-The ID numbers are consecutive from 0 to n-1, where n is the number of basic blocks in the flow graph to which this basic block belongs.
+Return the ID number of this basic block.
+The ID numbers are consecutive from 0 to n-l, where n is the number of basic blocks in the flow graph to which this basic block belongs.